Things that go bump in the night

 “What?!”
 One of the Elven soldiers cried out before he stumbled backward onto his butt.
 A loud boar squeal sounded, followed by a squishing-like sound.

 “Stand back!”
 Agnis called out.
 “Zero’s hungry!”

 “Round them up!
 The Dragon is hungry!”
-An elf with blond hair shouted, while he ran around.
+An elf with blond hair shouted while he ran around.

 You have issued a territory battle.
 Territory battle has been accepted.

 You have learned the Dragon’s Challenge.

 “What the hell did you do?” shouted Agnis in alarm.
 “You just compromised everyone’s location!”

-“Damn it, does it mean we’ll be having more opposition the further we go in?”
+“Damn it, does it mean we’ll have more opposition the further we go?”